TejashreeSS/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

+# NAME: TEJASHREE SS
-# Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller
+# REG NO: 212224100058

-# Uploading ultrasonic sensor data in Thing Speak cloud
+# EXP NO 8: Monitoring distance value in Thing speak cloud using ultrasonic sensor and ESP32 controller

 # AIM:
 To monitor the distance of the obstacle in the Thing speak cloud using ultrasonic sensor and ESP32 controller.